Arbousier/letstakeawalk/README.md

 Automation is key.
 I spent some pomodoros defining what can be automated, what are the tools I could use or write to automate things.

-I ended with a leaner way to work, and those few hours of work got awesome, rewarding hours.
-Instead of spending 10 hours a day working without a plan, on a rush, adding bugs instead of features, eating junk food I was power walking through properly through set of features and steps.
+With all this I end with a leaner way to work, and those few hours of work got awesome, rewarding hours.
+Instead of spending 10 hours a day working without a plan, on a rush, adding bugs instead of features, eating junk food I was power walking through properly though set of features and steps.

 ## .